 5. Wi-Fi Networks

-6. Network Attack
+6. Network Attacks

 How to Detect It: When network attacks occur, you will notice that the network is much slower than normal.
 Files and websites will be slow to open, and VoIP calls will experience jitter and stuttering.
-It is vital to monitor your network traffic and determine if there is additional activity on the network.
+It is vital to monitor your network traffic and determine if there is additional, unfamiliar activity on the network.

 How to Detect Packet Loss